 Laboratories for Metrology

-The constant precise control on Temperature is a fundamental key element for Dimensional Metrology according to the International Standard ISO 1 that fixes the reference Temperature at 20°C for geometrical specifications; the requirements are generally different depending on the applications fields, on the measurements accuracy provided by the testing equipments (CMM) and on mechanical parts which have to be analyzed.
+The constant precise control on Temperature is a fundamental requirement for dimensional metrology according to the International Standard ISO 1 that fixes the reference Temperature at 20°C for geometrical specifications.

-Even if the requirements specify that it is not compulsory that all calibrations and tests for the acceptance of mechanical and electro-mechanical parts should be carried out at 20°C it mentions only that a measurement done at a different temperature may lead to apply an offset value on final results contributing to a considerable increase of measure uncertainty and consequently to a lowering of the quality, of the traceability and of the comparability of tests.
+Even if the requirements specify that it is not compulsory that all calibrations and tests for the acceptance of mechanical parts must be done at 20°C, it is indicated that a measurement done at a different temperature may lead to apply an offset on final results contributing to the increase of measure uncertainty.

-Acceptable limits about temperature gradients are around ± 0,5°C, which has to be set in order to define clearly how much temperature could deviate from 20°C during the test activities without penalizing too much the quality of measurements.
-Therefore it is definitely necessary that the air conditioning system maintains the temperature and possibly the R.H. (%) under control with a PID adjustment in order to keep its gradients very low within the laboratory apparatus.
+Acceptable limits for temperature gradients are around ± 0,5°C, which has to be set in order to define clearly how much temperature could acceptably move from 20°C during the test activities without penalizing excessively the quality of measurements.
+For this reason it is important that the precision air conditioning system maintains the temperature under close control and relative humidity (%) higher threshold too through a constant regulation.

 The instruments required to measure the barometric air pressure, air temperature and relative humidity